ballerina-platform/ballerina-spec/stdlib/proposals/cdc/cdc_support_in_ballerina.md

    module-ballerinax-cdc
    ```

-   The core module will include common services, shared configurations, utilities, and abstractions that can be reused across database-specific implementations.
+   The core module will include common service, shared configurations, utilities, and abstractions that can be reused across database-specific implementations.

 2. **Database-Specific Listeners**
    Each supported database will have its own dedicated listener, available in the respective database default packages.
 For example: